Preamble / required packages

 Imposing preferred basis functions or symmetries can be forms of regularization

-We can think of our least-squares problem as choosing the optimal $J$ that minimizes the following objective function, the mean squared error between the model energies and true energies $$ \mathcal{L} = \sum_{i=1}^{N_{data}} (\mathbf{X}^{(i)} \cdot \mathbf{J}- E^{(i)})^2 $$
+The least-squares problem is equivalent to finding the optimal $J$ that minimizes the following objective function, the mean squared error between the model energies and true energies $$ \mathcal{L} = \sum_{i=1}^{N_{data}} (\mathbf{X}^{(i)} \cdot \mathbf{J}- E^{(i)})^2 $$

 where $i$ indicates different training examples, which have predicted energies given by $\mathbf{X}^i \cdot \mathbf{J}$ and observed energies of $H^i$